 Probation in Texas can take the form of deferred adjudication or regular probation.
 Deferred adjudication is a form of probation in which someone charged with a crime enters a no contest or guilty plea.
 Regular probation is imposed if a judge finds you guilty and sets a certain period of time for which you will stay on probation.
 Most people prefer probation to jail, and they may take probation to avoid incarceration or even to avoid a trial.
 It is important to realize that the court will impose terms and conditions of probation, and these must be followed.
 Terms and conditions can include going to classes, reporting to a probation officer, paying a fee, keeping your job, and staying in the county, among others.
 If you violate a term or condition of probation, your probation officer can notify the court, and the judge may issue an arrest warrant.Expungement

 Many people assume that if they have been acquitted or the charges have been dismissed, the record simply goes away.
 However, even if you have been acquitted, your arrest record remains unless you petition the court to get it erased or expunged.
 Often, a criminal record carries a significant stigma that can make it difficult for someone to get a job or rent a place to live.
 A criminal record can be accessed on the Internet and may affect every aspect of your life.
 In Texas, you will need to meet specific criteria to get your record expunged or sealed.What Do I Do Now?

 Whether you are charged with DWI, assault, or a sex crime, it is important to hire an experienced advocate for your rights who can handle every step of the criminal justice process on your behalf.
-At the Law Offices of Neil Pask, we represent people throughout Dallas, Collin, Denton, and Tarrant Counties.
+At Pask Law, we represent people throughout Dallas, Collin, Denton, and Tarrant Counties.
 Call us at 214-360-9700 or use our online form to set up a consultation.